Conditions › Psoriasis

 • Alcohol and smoking

-A dermatologist typically diagnoses psoriasis by examining the skin, nails, and scalp.
+A dermatologist usually diagnoses psoriasis by examining the skin, scalp, and nails.
 In unclear cases, a small skin biopsy may be taken.
-Screening for psoriatic arthritis is also important, as up to 30% of patients develop joint involvement.
+We also screen for symptoms of psoriatic arthritis, as a significant proportion of people with psoriasis develop joint involvement.

-• Topical treatments: Corticosteroids, vitamin D analogues, coal tar, and salicylic acid creams.
+• Topical treatments: Corticosteroids, vitamin D analogues, coal tar, and salicylic acid preparations where appropriate.

-• Systemic medications: Methotrexate, ciclosporin, acitretin for moderate to severe disease.
+• Systemic medications: Options such as methotrexate, ciclosporin, or acitretin may be considered for moderate to severe psoriasis.

 Living with psoriasis